irfanhakim-as/homelab-wiki/topics/proxmox.md

 3. Identify the video device (i.e. GPU or iGPU) on the Proxmox node host that you wish to passthrough and share to the LXC Container(s):

-   - Run the following command to list the available video devices:
+   - Run the following command to list all available video device(s) on the Proxmox node host:

       ```sh
       ls -l /dev/dri/by-path